dougbebber/multichain-as-a-service/README.md

 3. Install
 4. FAQ

-#1.
-Introduction
+# 1. Introduction
-The Multichain-as-a-Service project provides a
+The Multichain-as-a-Service project is intended to deliver an environment that accelerates learning and prototyping with Multichain - private, permissioned blockchains.